mcoot/tamods-site/docs/doc_dev_api_ux.md

 | `sensZoooom`         | float   | 2.0                 | Second zoom level sensitivity for when FOV scaling is disabled                                       |
 | `customWeaponOffset` | boolean | false               | Whether to offset the position of the weapon model                                                   |
 | `weaponOffset`       | Vector  | Vector(0.0,0.0,0.0) | The weapon model offset to use                                                                       |

+`sensitivity(sens: float)`

+Modify in-game sensitivity (either FOV-scaled or not) to the given value.

+`gamma(gamma: float)`

+Set the in-game graphics gamma to the given value.

 ### Hud Colours